jkarenko/Sanalouhos-Solver/README.md

 # Sanalouhos Solver

-Solver for HS.fi Sanalouhos hidden word puzzle.
+Solver for HS.fi Sanalouhos hidden word puzzle - for those of us who are too dumb to solve it by hand.

 ## Install